 InspectCode Command-Line Tool

-- Understanding output
+Understanding the default output format

-Execution of InspectCode results in an XML file with code issues found within the specified scope (the whole solution or particular projects).
+-o=<PathToOutputFile>.
+This file includes all code issues found within the specified scope (the whole solution or particular projects).
 The XML comprises two parts:

-- The list of found issue types where each type corresponds to a specific inspection and has the following attributes:
+The list of found issue types where each type corresponds to a specific inspection and has the following attributes:

 Id— allows linking each issue to the corresponding inspection.